 |Data Request Agreement (DRA)||Overarching agreement between TRUST and Institutions to allow its researchers to request access to “members’ area” on TRUST website view the detailed data catalogue and make data request and eventual access to TRUST platform for research analysis.|

 |Documents within the DRA|

-TRUST is planning to make available population-related datasets (e.g. socio-economic data), genomic data, lifestyle (wearable data), chronic disease screening data, longitudinal and disease cohorts.
-MOH clinical data will include, but not limited to, diagnosis data, medication data, laboratory results, and healthcare financing data.
-In addition, TRUST is also seeking to facilitate access to strategic research datasets (e.g. longitudinal disease cohorts, etc).
+TRUST is a data intermediary, which aims to facilitate secure data linkages for health analytics.
+As such, TRUST makes available the datasets based on approved data requests.
+Depending on the request and needs, data could include population-related datasets (e.g. demographic data), lifestyle (e.g. wearable data), chronic disease screening data, clinical data (e.g. diagnosis data, medication data, and healthcare financing data).
+In addition, TRUST is also seeking to facilitate access to strategic population and disease research datasets (e.g. genomic data, phenotypic data).
 We welcome feedback on datasets that can be beneficial to TRUST users.

 To browse TRUST data catalogue, researchers have to first register to be a TRUST Member on TRUST website.
 To facilitate the discovery of TRUST data, TRUST has a searchable inventory along with a data dictionary of databases that are available for access.
 There are data concierges and analytics support to assist approved researchers on their TRUST user journey.

 TRUST does not seek to own any Contributor’s datasets, nor will it seek a share of FIP arising from the research projects.
 Under the agreement with the Data Contributor, all rights, interest (including IP) over the Contributor’s datasets shall be owned or remained owned by the Data Contributor.
 Fused datasets shall be owned by TRUST, which TRUST is accountable for when data is within TRUST environment and control.